openecloud/openecloud/README.md

 ### particleEmitter

 This module implements different particle emitters which for example take the particles absorbed by the *particleBoundary* class to calculate secondary electrons emitted from the boundary.
+Contains loaders for inital particle distributions as well.

 ### particleManagement